Things to Do in Cork with Kids: 2-Day Family Guide

 Blarney Castle Gardens

 We really enjoyed the Rock Close area which had several waterfalls, some beautiful animal sculptures and a few really fun attractions.
-Legend has it that if you can walk up The Wishing Steps up and down backwards with your eyes closed, thinking of nothing but your wish, it will come true in less than a year.
-Also in the Rock Close is a Witches Kitchen, a Druid’s Cave and a Fairy Glen (where the kids search for forest for a cute little fairy garden).
+Legend has it that if you can walk up and down the Wishing Steps backwards with your eyes closed, thinking of nothing but your wish, it will come true in less than a year.

 Blarney Castle is well set-up for family visits.
 It has several cafes, picnic tables, several toilets, a small playground and many fun things for kids to do.